Thanks for visiting Eat or Toss!

 Recipes, flexipes and using it up

-While EatOrToss’s focus is on helping consumers use accessible science to take the “doubt” out of “when in doubt throw it out,” we also feature occasional recipes to help reduce food waste.
+While EatOrToss’s main focus is helping consumers use accessible science to take the “doubt” out of “when in doubt throw it out,” we also feature occasional recipes to help reduce food waste.
 Actually, we prefer to call them “flexipes,” as they’re designed to help you use what you have on hand, and not to stress about making sure you have exactly the right amount of exactly the right ingredients.
 Poke around on our “use-it-up” page for ideas on what to do with peels, pickle juice, stale bread and other foods that we promise can still make for good eating!

 If you have a brilliant way to use an ingredient that often goes to waste, we may be able to feature your flexipe as a guest post!
 Get in touch with us at [email protected].